 These chickens should be kept mostly for show, as they are not great for eggs or meat.
 Their best purpose is pet-keeping.
 You also need to treat them more like a pet, as their feathers cause problems for them if they get too wet.

 10. Sumatra Chickens

 Another ornamental bird, Sumatra chickens are native to the island Sumatra in Indonesia.
 However, they can also be found in other parts of the country as well.
 As with many other chicken breeds, this breed of chicken comes in many colors other than black.

 At one time, these chickens were bred as fighting birds, and for a good reason: they are not the friendliest chickens.
 They are known to be aggressive and will not play nice with other chickens or small kids.

 They do not lay well and their meat is too tough to eat, but their long tails make them a beauty to look at.

 11. Swedish Black Chicken

 The Swedish Black chicken is also called Svarthona.
 It is extremely similar to the much-sought-after Ayam Cemani in that it is all black from the inside out.
 The main difference is this breed has adapted to cold weather while the Indonesian twin has not.

 This breed of chicken is smaller at 5–7 pounds and has a nicer disposition than the Ayam Cemani It’s also good at laying eggs.
 The Swedish Black makes a good pet and will lay 150 cream-colored eggs per year.

+There you have it!
+This article covered some of the most popular black-colored chicken breeds you can own.
 Now you can search for your next black-colored chicken breed with confidence.
 We hope you have all the essential information you need to add more chickens to your flock.